Freenove/Freenove_Ultimate_Starter_Kit_for_Raspberry_Pi/docs/source/fnk0020/codes/preface/python_preface.rst

 In this tutorial, most chapters consist of Components List, **Component Knowledge, Circuit, and Code**.
 We provide C code for each project in this tutorial.
 After completing this tutorial, you can learn Java by reading Processing.pdf.

-This kit does not contain :ref:`Raspberry and its accessories <python_install_System>`.
+This kit does not contain :ref:`Raspberry and its accessories <install_python_System>`.
 You can also use the components and modules in this kit to create projects of your own design.

 Additionally, if you encounter any issues or have questions about this tutorial or the contents of kit, you can always contact us for free technical support at:

 `support@freenove.com <support@freenove.com>`_